Bayesian optimisation of poloidal field coil positions in tokamaks: Multi-objective Bayesian optimisation

 \subsection{The acquisition function}

-Based on knowledge from the trained GP and classifier, the acquisition function provides us with a way to estimate the informativeness of evaluating $\bm{f}$ at previously unseen values of $\bm{x} \in \mathcal{U}$.
+Based on knowledge from the trained GP and classifier, the acquisition function provides us with a way to estimate how informative evaluating $\bm{f}$ at a previously unseen point $\bm{x} \in \mathscr{U}$ will be.
 Depending on the task at hand, there are many possible choices of acquisition functions, each tailored to specific objectives.
 As mentioned before, the key factor in selecting an appropriate one is that it should be computationally cheap (compared to $\bm{f}$) to evaluate given the surrogate model.

+Here, we use the \emph{expected hypervolume improvement} (EHVI) function, which seeks to quantify the expected increase in the hypervolume of $\mathscr{P}_{\bm{f}}$ when adding a new point to the dataset $\mathscr{D}$ \citep{daulton2020differentiable}.
+The \emph{hypervolume} HV of $\mathscr{P}_{\bm{f}}$ is defined as the $l$-dimensional integral of the subspace